Table of Contents

 Who Uses Purchase Order Financing?

-You might consider PO financing if your business needs to purchase goods or supplies from a third party, but you don’t have enough cash reserves to make those purchases.
+You might consider PO financing if your business needs to buy goods or supplies from a third party, but you don’t have enough cash reserves to make those purchases or strong enough credit for a traditional small business loan.

 Types of companies that may use PO financing include: